 with Bill Epperly, PhD, former Zen Monk, and Bob Epperly, MS, former CEO of Fuel Tech, NV.

-Click here to listen to the first program in which we discuss our paths to balancing work with the rest of life.
+Click here to listen to the first program on our paths to balancing work with the rest of life and starting to reconcile our different perspectives.

 Web Radio Program on Greater Life Fulfillment